What is the Cost of Unions?

 - Expensive indirect costs in the form of outside services, such as the frequent need for a specialized labor attorney to deal with contract negotiations, handle grievances and arbitrations, and review compliance with a collective bargaining agreement.

-- Other costs may include:
+- Other costs of unions may include:

 - Added administrative staff for calculating, deducting and documenting employee union dues.